Environmental management systems offer a framework for managing significant environmental aspects and impacts.

 Components of an environmental management system

 2.An environmental policy should be established, stating a strategic goal and sense of direction for the organisation.
+It must comply with the specific requirements of the ISO 14001 standard.

 3.A plan should be formulated by the organisation stating how it will reach the aims stated in the environmental policy.
 The plan should be broken down into a number of elements: